 <P>Affixes are bound morphemes that can be further distinguished along two parameters: function and placement.

 In terms of function, affixes come in two main types: derivational and inflectional.
-Derivational affixes mark associations among lexemes in a lexicon, for example in the case of deverbal nouns marked with -ion in English like relat-ion associated with relate and the Russian equivalents -enie in otnoš-enie associated with otnosit’.
-Inflectional affixes indicate the values of inflectional categories, for example Plural number marked by -s in English book-s or by -i in the Russian equivalent knig-i (where the affix also expresses Nominative or Accusative case).
-Note, however, that while these examples present clear-cut cases, there are others where derivation and inflection are not so easily distinguished.
-Bybee (1985: 81), for example, states: “One of the most persistent undefinables in morphology is the distinction between derivational and inflectional morphology”.
+Derivational affixes mark associations among lexemes in a lexicon, for example among deverbal nouns in English marked with -ion, such as relat-ion (associated with relate), and, in Russian, among nouns marked with the equivalent -enie, such as otnoš-enie (associated with otnosit’).
+Inflectional affixes indicate the values of inflectional categories, for example plural number, marked by -s in English book-s or by -i in the Russian equivalent knig-i (where the affix also expresses nominative or accusative case).
+Note, however, that, while these are clear-cut cases, in others derivation and inflection are not so easily distinguished.
+Bybee (1985, 81), for example, states: ‘One of the most persistent undefinables in morphology is the distinction between derivational and inflectional morphology.’

-Affixes can appear in a variety of places in stems, the most common of which are prefixes at the beginning of a stem and suffixes at the end.
-Examples of prefixes at the beginning of a stem are un- in English un-load and the Russian equivalent raz- in raz-gruzit’ with the same meaning.
-Examples of suffixes at the end of a stem are the examples of -ion, -enie, -s, and -i in the previous paragraph.
+Affixes can appear in a variety of places in stems; the most common varieties are prefixes, which are placed at the beginning of a stem, and suffixes, which are placed at the end.
+Examples of prefixes are un- in English un-load and the equivalent raz- in Russian raz-gruzit’ with the same meaning.
+Examples of suffixes are -ion, -enie, -s, and -i in the previous paragraph.
 Infixes appear in the middle of stems and are less common.
-An English example is the infixation of -s- when forming the Plural passersby (cf. Singular passerby).
-A circumfix is a combination of a prefix and a suffix added simultaneously, as in Russian do-govori-t’-sja [reach.pfv-speak-inf-recp], where both the prefix do- and the suffix -sja are added to the verb meaning ‘speak’ to yield ‘reach a mutual agreement’.
+An English example is the infixation of -s- when forming the plural passersby (compare singular passerby).
+A circumfix is a combination of a prefix and a suffix added simultaneously, as in Russian do-govori-t’-sja [reach.pfv-speak-inf-recp], where both the prefix do- and the suffix -sja are added to a verb that means ‘speak’ to yield ‘reach a mutual agreement’.

-This article provides detailed illustrations of polysemy, citing examples of derivational prefixes and suffixes in Russian and Czech.
-This material is chosen in order to present relatively straightforward cases of polysemous affixes: affixes with a single form and multiple meanings.
+This entry provides detailed illustrations of polysemy through examples of derivational prefixes and suffixes in Russian and Czech.
+The material has been chosen so as to present relatively straightforward cases of polysemous affixes – that is, affixes with a single form and multiple meanings.
 Polysemy is also found in inflectional affixes.
-However, the languages that we focus on are fusional, which means that the expression of grammatical categories are combined in inflectional affixes.
+However, the languages that I focus on are fusional, which means that in inflectional affixes the expression of grammatical categories is combined.
 In other words, a given affix will express several categories, such as case + number, or tense + person + number.
-Furthermore, Russian and Czech have multiple inflectional classes, which means that the “same” combination of categories will be expressed by different forms that index the declension classes.
-For example, the combination of Dative case and Singular number is expressed by the suffixes -u, -e, or -i on Russian nouns, because each suffix also indexes a different paradigm type.
+Furthermore, Russian and Czech have multiple inflectional classes, so that the ‘same’ combination of categories will be expressed by different forms, which index the declension classes.
+For example, the combination of dative case and singular number is expressed by the suffixes -u, -e or -i on Russian nouns, because each suffix also indexes a different paradigm type.

-Although this article focuses on derivational morphology, it is entirely possible to analyze the meanings of grammatical categories in terms of polysemy, cf. analysis of the dative and instrumental cases (Janda 1993) and of perfective aspect (Janda 2004).
-The Russian prefixes described in Section 4 express both a “path” and related meanings (see below) and Perfective aspect (annotated as pfv).
-This article focuses only on the polysemy of the “path” and related meanings, which are distinct for each prefix.
+Although this entry focuses on derivational morphology, it is entirely possible to analyse the meanings of grammatical categories in terms of polysemy (see the analysis of the dative and instrumental cases in Janda 1993 and of the perfective aspect in Janda 2004).
+The Russian prefixes described in Section 4 express both a path (and related meanings) and perfective aspect (abbreviated as pfv).
+The current entry focuses only on the polysemy of the path and related meanings, which are distinct for each prefix.
 The meanings of the Czech derivational suffix -ník are somewhat more abstract, but also combine with a specification that the resulting word is a noun.
-Here again we will focus on the abstract meanings as described in Section 5.
+Here again I will focus on the abstract meanings, as described in Section 5.

-<A>4 4 Case sstudy 1: Polysemy in Russian vverbal pprefixes
+<A>4 Case study 1: Polysemy in Russian verbal prefixes